Blistered shishito peppers are one of my favorite side dishes! They are cute little bite sized Japanese peppers that offer a nice burst of flavor.

 Why You Will Love Air Fryer Shishito Peppers

 - They are ridiculously easy to make.
-The only ingredients you need to add is a small squirt of oil and a little salt.
+The only ingredients you need to add is a small spritz of oil and a little salt.

 - These peppers make a simple, low effort appetizer, side dish or snack and are perfect for a game day snack,